dshills/goauto/README.md

 >"What makes you so ashamed of being a grownup?" - The War Doctor

 ## Overview
-**UPDATE** Pipeline now includes an experimental flag OSX.
-If you are using OS X and have received the "To many open files" warning this is an attempt to fix it.
-The watcher code has now been extracted into it's own interface and can use the experimental OSX events package https://github.com/go-fsnotify/fsevents.
-I have done heavy testing locally with no problems but your mileage may vary.
-This should have no affect on the current usage of GoAuto.

 Task automation for grownups.
 GoAuto is a package that makes building a native executable tailored to a specific work flow, simple.

 Here is a complete example of a Go build and test process triggered by any source file in a project changing.
-The workflows are run concurrently.

 ```go
 package main